percelia36-afk/Cookie-cliker/README.md

-# Cookie-cliknot functional could not figure out how to get it to work
+# Cookie-clik not functional could not figure out how to get it to work